 Promotes Balanced Tire and Brake Wear

 A well-suspended car is one that can keep all its tires on the road as best as possible.
 This then means that all the brakes and tires will be able to wear down at the same rate.
 On the other hand, a faulty suspension that concentrates the car’s weight either to one end or one side of the car is going to make a portion of the brakes wear down faster.
 This can be costly to correct and may mean that you have to replace brakes which don’t require replacing yet to reset things and get them back to a uniform condition.
+You can see some reviews for the best brake rotors over at CarCareTotal.

 The suspension also works with the brakes in the event of an emergency stop.
 If you did not have brakes you would not be able to stop the car and if you did not have suspension then the car would near crash anytime you tried to stop.
 By having both work together, you are spreading the force from breaking evenly around the car and thus minimizing any damage the car may take from the heavy breaking.